polakowo/vectorbt/docs/docs/index.md

 ![](/assets/images/index_by_any.svg)

-There is much more to backtesting than simply stacking columns: VectorBT offers functions for most parts of a backtesting pipeline - from building indicators and generating signals, to modeling portfolio performance and visualizing results.
+There is much more to backtesting than stacking columns: VectorBT provides tools for every part of the backtesting pipeline — from building indicators and generating signals, to modeling portfolio performance and visualizing results.

 ## Disclaimer